alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-25-concerning-bidah.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: Concerning bid'ah or innovations in the religion
-source: Majmu' Fatawa wa Rasa'il, vol 2, no. 345
+date: 2024-07-25
 hijri: Muharram 19, 1446 AH
-date: 2024-07-25
-locale: en
 lang: en
-summary: Bi'dah in reality are indirect criticisms of the Shari’ah; because they necessicate the implication that the Shar’iah is incomplete and that the innovation is a more perfect form of worship to seek nearness to Allaah as the innovator claims.
-category: [fatwas,bidah]
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn 'Uthaymeen
     url: /biography/uthaymeen
+publisher: alsalafiyyah@icloud.com
+source: Majmu' Fatawa wa Rasa'il, vol 2, no. 345
+summary: Bi'dah in reality are indirect criticisms of the Shari’ah; because they necessicate the implication that the Shar’iah is incomplete and that the innovation is a more perfect form of worship to seek nearness to Allaah as the innovator claims.
+title: Concerning bid'ah or innovations in the religion
 ---

 ### Question: